Start-Up Farm Program

 Click here to view our Start-up Farmers.

-For the 2023 Training Series Schedule, keep your eyes on the Farmer Newsletter early in the new year.
+The Training Series Schedule will return in Fall 2025, keep your eyes on the Farmer Newsletter later this year.

 A series of structured training courses are designed to support new farmers in their transition to a successful business.
 Participants are invited to start in fall before the growing season begins, to better plan their operations.
 Courses are presented by local farmers, visiting experts and Just Food staff, and reflect regional conditions and opportunities.